 is located next door to Mt Williamson and reachable in a (long)

 day hike via Shepherd Pass.

-(See this page for details on the trail to Shepherd Pass).
+See this page for details on the trail to Shepherd Pass.

-Directions from Pleasanton to Independence:
+Directions from Independence:

 From Hwy 395 in Independence, turn west on Market street, drive 7 kms to Foothill road, turn left.

 The first parking lot (2kms on Foothill Rd) is the stock trail.
 In theory, only 4WD can go beyond this point.
 If you want to reach the hiker's trail, keep going on this very dusty road, and turn right at the next two forks.
 It's about 2 more kms than the stock trail, which means that it saves you 2kms of hiking.
 It easily takes 30 minutes from Independence to the trailhead.

 There is no campground, but one can just pitch tent at the trailhead and leave the car there.

 PermitsMt Tyndall now lies inside the Whitney Zone so you need a Mt Whitney permit even if you are hiking a different mountain.
 Check with Inyo National Forest.
 Obtaining a permit is an absolute nightmare.
 Make sure you have an unlimited amount of patience and you are willing to deal with a level of stupidity that defies Darwinian evolution.